prakritisamanta/BI/Python/intro.md

 What does it do that other programming languages don't? </b>

 <br>
-<gr>Python is the world's fastest growing and most popular programming language, not just amongst software engineers, but also amongst </gr> data analysts, mathematicians, scientists, accountants, networking engineers and even kids. <gr> Because it's a very beginner friendly programming language and easy to learn and understand.
+Python is the world's fastest growing and most popular programming language, not just amongst software engineers, but also amongst data analysts, mathematicians, scientists, accountants, networking engineers and even kids.
+Because it's a very beginner friendly programming language and easy to learn and understand.
 <br><br>
 So people from different disciplines use Python for a variety of different tasks, such as data analysis and visualization, artificial intelligence and machine learning, application development, web development, automation and so on.

-</gr>In fact automation is one of the big use case of Python <gr> amongst people who are not software developers.
+In fact automation is one of the big use case of Python <gr> amongst people who are not software developers.
 If you constantly have to do boring or repetitive tasks, such as copying files and folders around, renaming them, uploading them to a server, you can easily write a Python script to automate all that and save your time.
 And that's just one example.
 If you continuously have to work with excel spreadsheets, PDF's, CSView files, download websites and parse them, you can automate all that stuff with Python.
 <br><br>
 So you don't have to be a software developer to use Python.
 You could be an Analyst, Accountant, Mathematician, or a scientist, and use Python to make your life easier.